remino/scrollerful/README.md

 1. Every second here is a percent of scrolling of the sprite’s container.
 2. Its delay is set to 25 seconds, so starts when scrolling at 25%.
 3. Its duration is set to 50 seconds, so plus the delay, ends when reaching 75%.
-4. As an `inner` sprite is animated only when the container fills the viewport, its matching `animation-range` should be when the sprite’s container is `contain`ed within the viewport, from 25% to 75%.
+4. As a `contain` sprite is animated only when the container fills the viewport, its matching `animation-range` should be when the sprite’s container is `contain`ed within the viewport, from 25% to 75%.
 Thus `contain 25% contain 75%`.
-(For `outer` sprites, it would be `cover` instead of `contain`.)
+(For `cover` sprites, it would be `cover` instead of `contain`.)

 Note: if you only set one animation, or all your animations have the same delay and duration, this library takes care of that for you.

 ### Animating only when the container covers the viewport

-There are two kinds of sprites: `outer` and `inner`.
-For `outer`, the default, animate the moment we see any glimpse of its container.
-As for `inner`, the animation only begins when the container covers the whole viewport, i.e. when its top reaches the top of the browser’s window.
+There are two kinds of sprites: `cover` and `contain`.
+For `cover`, the default, animate the moment we see any glimpse of its container.
+As for `contain`, the animation only begins when the container covers the whole viewport, i.e. when its top reaches the top of the browser’s window.

 ### Limited support for the new `animation-timeline`